DUNE/computing-training-202112/_episodes/01-introduction.md

 ## Schedule

-The workshop spans three days.
+The workshop is a one half-day version of the workshop that normally spans three days.

 {%include figure.html url="" max-width="75%"
    file="/fig/Schedule_computing_training_202105.png"